JROSE2007/Blindbook-Internship-Project/RESEARCH_AND_RECOMMENDATION.md

 The hunter fills this out, clicks submit, and USGS processes it.
 Within hours to days, they receive an email with the Certificate of Appreciation as a PDF.

+## Defining Department and Website Roles
+-Reportband.gov: Is the portal ran by the USGS to allow hunters to report bands and recieve data on the bird.
+-USGS: U.S. Geological Survey runs the Bird Banding Laboratory, banding program in partnership the Canadian Wildlife Service.
+-Science Base: Banding datasets are published here yearly (Does not allow you to retrieve data on a specific bird and report it)
 ---

 ## Technical Options Evaluated